 The existing metal halide luminaires presented an opportunity to improve the original installation.
 The university’s Estates Department in collaboration with WMG undertook a review of the options for upgrading the lighting, with an important consideration being measurable energy and carbon savings in accordance with the Estates Office Engineering Design Standards, and the ‘low energy, low maintenance’ strategy.

-As an established supplier, Thorlux Lighting was asked to propose a new installation that would combine the necessaryenergy cost savings with a vastly improved quality of lighting in the building.
+As an established supplier, Thorlux Lighting was asked to propose a new installation that would combine the necessary energy cost savings with a vastly improved lighting quality in the building.
 Their recommendation was based on installing the Thorlux SmartScan monitoring and management system which incorporates Smart intelligent lighting control.

-Thorlux SmartScan luminaires can deliver energy savings in excess of 70% compared with conventional technology.
+Thorlux SmartScan luminaires can deliver energy savings of over 70% compared with conventional technology.
 Integral sensors monitor ambient light and presence, control output to the correct level, dim and switch when there is sufficient daylight and illuminate only when the area is occupied.
-The Engineering Hall has high-level glazed panels around all four walls so the system is able to take advantage of considerable levels of natural light.
+The Engineering Hall has high-level glazed panels around all four walls so the system can take advantage of considerable levels of natural light.